 BioSig Technologies, Inc. was initially incorporated on February 24, 2009 under the laws of the State of Nevada and subsequently re-incorporated in the state of Delaware in 2011.
-The company is principally devoted to improving the quality of cardiac recordings obtained during EP studies and catheter ablation procedures.
-The company has not generated any revenue to date and consequently its operations are subject to all risks inherent in the establishment of a new business enterprise.
+The Company is principally devoted to improving the quality of cardiac recordings obtained during EP studies and catheter ablation procedures.
+The Company has not generated any revenue to date and consequently its operations are subject to all risks inherent in the establishment of a new business enterprise.

-On November 7, 2018, the company formed ViralClear Pharmaceuticals, Inc. ("ViralClear") under the laws of the State of Delaware formerly under the name of NeuroClear Technologies, Inc. for the purpose to pursue additional applications of the PURE EPTM signal processing technology outside of electrophysiology and subsequently in 2020, which was repurposed to bring a broad-spectrum anti-viral agent against the COVID-19 virus to market (see below).
-In 2019, the company sold 896,690 shares of its common stock for net proceeds of \$5,011,310 to fund initial operations.
-As of December 31, 2019, the company had a majority interest in ViralClear oß7.8%.
+On November 7, 2018, the Company formed ViralClear Pharmaceuticals, Inc. ("ViralClear"), under the laws of the State of Delaware formerly under the name of NeuroClear Technologies, Inc. The subsidiary was established to pursue additional applications of the PURE EPTM signal processing technology outside of electrophysiology, and subsequently in 2020, was repurposed to develop merimepodib, a broad-spectrum anti-viral agent that had potential against the COVID-19 virus (see below).
+In 2019, the company sold 896,690 shares of its common stock for net proceeds of \$,011,310 to fund initial operations.
+As of December 31, 2019, the company had a majority interest in ViralClear of 87.8%.